PewDiePie asks fans to end ‘Subscribe to PewDiePie’ meme after Christchurch shooting

 PewDiePie has called for the 'Subscribe To PewDiePie' meme to end following the deadly shooting that took place in Christchurch, New Zealand last month.
-As the attacker live-streamed the shooting, he reference referenced the “Subscribe to PewDiePie” movement in the livestream.
+As the attacker live-streamed the shooting, he referenced the “Subscribe to PewDiePie” movement just before he carried out the attacks.

 PewDiePie, otherwise known as Felix Kjellberg, uploaded a video on Sunday night (April 29) titled "Ending the Subscribe to Pewdiepie Meme".
 PewDiePie explained the reasons for starting the meme, thanked his fans for their support, but then asked them to respect his wishes and end the meme.